steven7woo/fair_regression_reduction/README.md

 # Fair Regression: Reduction-Based Algorithms

-Implementation for a reduction-based algorithm for fair regression.
+Implementation for a reduction-based algorithm for fair regression subject to the constraint of demographic (or statistical) parity.

 If you find thie repository useful for your research, please consider citing our work:

 ```
 @inproceedings{ADW19,